skinne14/osc-root/app/_faq/oap/why-automatic.md

 oap-faq: include
 ---
-First, experience has shown that mere exhortations have little effect on authors’ behavior.
+First, experience has shown that mere exhortations have little effect on authors' behavior.
 For instance, before Congress made it a requirement, participation in the NIH Public Access Policy was optional.
 During that period, there was only a 4% level of compliance.

 Second, experience in many areas has shown that opt-out systems achieve much higher degrees of participation than opt-in systems, even while remaining noncoercive.